anakin-dabir/collaboradocs/README.md

 | PATCH      | /api/causes/:causeId | To edit the details of a single cause  |
 | DELETE     | /api/causes/:causeId | To delete a single cause               |

-### Technologies Used

-- [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
-It allows for installation and managing of dependencies and communication with databases.
-- [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
-- [MongoDB](https://www.mongodb.com/) This is a free open source NOSQL document database with scalability and flexibility.
-Data are stored in flexible JSON-like documents.
-- [Mongoose ODM](https://mongoosejs.com/) This makes it easy to write MongoDB validation by providing a straight-forward, schema-based solution to model to application data.